The direct educational cost of NYU dental school is $395,393 for the 2020-2021 school year.

 Dentists have told me that their tuition increased while they were in school.
 If you look at NYU’s four-year cost of attendance estimate, you’ll only see the published prices at today’s rates.
 That gives an inaccurate picture for a student interested in their final loan balance at graduation.

-Accrued Interest Growth Has a Big Impact
+Accrued Interest Growth Has a Big Impact on the Cost of NYU Dental

 The worst impact though comes from the accrued interest growth while you’re in school.
 Unlike undergraduates, professional students receive few subsidies.
 The accrued interest balance once you finish can often be over $80,000 for dental students.
-At NYU Dental I project that new students will add about $100,000 of interest on the balance borrowed during school alone.
+At NYU Dental I project that new students will add just under $100,000 of interest on the balance borrowed during school alone.

 This interest goes directly into your principal balance at graduation (called capitalization).